 A veteran grifter (Will Smith) takes a young, attractive woman (Margot Robbie) under his wing, but things get complicated when they become romantically involved.

-OUR TAKE: Look, if the chemistry between Smith and Wolf of Wall Street‘s Robbie isn’t enough of a sell (it is), the fact that they’ll soon be starring in DC Comics’ Suicide Squad together (as master assassin Deadshot and Joker’s girl, Harley Quinn) will definitely put increased focus on this movie (sorry…).
+DC Comics’ Suicide Squad together (as master assassin Deadshot and Joker’s girl, Harley Quinn) will definitely put increased focus on this movie (sorry…).

 -